 Next time you find yourself caught in the crowds leading up to the Ruins of St. Paul and need an escape, look for a stairway between graffiti-covered walls leading you to Calçada do Amparo.
 Welcome to a “secret” world, a hub for Macau’s creative minds featuring specialty stores, exhibition space, and food outlets!
-Some people argue “it’s a shame” to have such a beautiful street with so few visitors and tourists walking around: if you live in Macau for long enough, you start cherishing precisely that; a sense of anonymity very difficult to find in town, and a calm atmosphere offering cute gifts, nice designer pieces and several different dining spots, including vegetarian, pizza, Japanese ramen, Macanese and Chinese.
-Due to some outdated local regulations and bad translations, you can get a good laugh and quite surprise by some of the translations you encounter.
+Some people argue say that it’s a shame to have such a beautiful street with so few visitors and tourists.
+However, if you live in Macau for long enough, you start cherishing precisely that.
+The street is pretty quiet and it’s a great place to find gifts, designer pieces and a variety of dining options!

-This shop’s Portuguese owner always wanted to have a food truck: however, Macau laws are too complicated to make this dream true, so he turned a closed space into one!
+This shop’s Portuguese owner always dreamed of having a food truck.
+However, Macau laws are too complicated to make this dream true, so he turned a closed space into one!
 How cool is this?
 They serve what most define as “the best pork sandwich (bifana in Portuguese) in town”, with a wide choice of drinks and a great espresso coffee!
-Food Truck Company also has spicy grilled chicken—a delicacy you can find in Portugal – and they have takeaway service available.
+Food Truck Company also has spicy grilled chicken—a Portuguese delicacy– and they have takeaway services available.

 Specializing in Macanese and Portuguese cuisines, SAB 8 is a must-try when in this area.
-The restaurant is almost never empty and there are always foreigners or Macanese eating here: this must mean something!
-Their minchi is on our list of must-try minchis when in Macau.
+The restaurant is almost never empty and there are always foreigners or Macanese eating here—a testament to their authenticity!
+Their minchi is on our list of best places for minchi in Macau.
 They also serve set menus, inclusive of drinks and soup.
-There also also codfish and sardines’ tarts, orange cake and several Portuguese wines, including red, green and white.
-The owner Sandra Barros is Portuguese and the relaxing and welcoming atmosphere of Sab 8 perspires the love invested on it: one can almost feel Portugal in the palate!
+Additionally, there’s codfish and sardine tarts, orange cake and several Portuguese wines, including red, green and white.
+The owner, Sandra Barros, is Portuguese and the relaxing and welcoming atmosphere of Sab 8 just exudes passion!

 Surely a strange name for a restaurant, but their menu is one of the most complete in town!
-Besides homemade (huge) salads, this joint has sandwiches and healthy fruit juices with a twist.
-The staff is always willing to help you choose your favourite dish and prices are quite reasonable!
+Besides homemade (huge) salads, this joint has sandwiches and healthy fruit juices.
+The staff can help you choose your favorite dish and prices are quite reasonable!
 Looking for something healthy without having to empty your pockets and still feel satisfied?
 Sauce Salaboratory is the place to go!

-This healthy lab serves mouth watering beef and egg sandwich, guava juice, avocado and banana smoothie and several salads with a twist: some have mashed potatoes, sweet potato and pumpkin; others are simpler and are topped with chicken and beef.
-You won’t be disappoint with this place!
-The quality of their service is great, plus meals come in big sizes.
+This healthy lab serves mouth watering beef and egg sandwiches, guava juice, avocado and banana smoothie and several salads with a twist.
+Some have mashed potatoes, sweet potato and pumpkin, while others are simpler and are topped with chicken and beef.
+You won’t be disappointed with this place!